realpython/python-guide/docs/scenarios/json.rst

 JSON
 ====

 The `json <https://docs.python.org/2/library/json.html>`_ library can parse JSON from strings or files.
-When parsing, the library converts the JSON into a Python dictionary or list.
-It can also parse Python dictionaries or lists into JSON strings.
+The library parses JSON into a Python dictionary or list.
+It can also convert Python dictionaries or lists into JSON strings.

 Parsing JSON
 ------------